executablebooks/meta/docs/blog/2023-01-31-call-for-myst-templates.md

 Join the upcoming webinar (15th March 2022 @ 4pm UTC) and get started (and maybe finished) building your template during the session.

-The webinar is hosted by Rowan & Steve from Curvenote, and will be a 2 hour walk-through at an easy pace of how to markup an existing LaTeX template or document for use with the [myst.tools](https://myst-tools.org) cli.
+The webinar is hosted by Rowan & Steve from Curvenote, and will be a 2 hour walk-through at an easy pace covering how to markup an existing LaTeX template or document for use with the [myst.tools](https://myst-tools.org) cli.

 [Sign up for the webinar here](https://www.eventbrite.ca/e/how-to-create-a-custom-latex-template-that-works-with-jupyter-tickets-535622720977).